zzz0906/LeetCode/README.md

 |22| [Generate Parentheses](https://leetcode.com/problems/generate-parentheses/) | [C++](./Scripts/22.cpp)|[DFS](./Insights/22.md)|medium
 |23| [Merge k Sorted Lists](https://leetcode.com/problems/merge-k-sorted-lists/) | [C++](./Scripts/23.cpp)|[Merge](./Insights/23.md)|Hard

-81. Search in Rotated Sorted Array II

-Suppose an array sorted in ascending order.

-I think we can get the original array back.
-It contains the duplicates.
-It's a little difference with 32. for input [2,5,6,0,0,1,2], target 3, it shall output false.

-I am wrong, it seems really different with the last one.
-I understand why we cannot use 33's solution. for example, [3 1 1] [1 1 3 1], the 1 == 1, but 3 can show in the left or the right.

-Std use a simple tricks. we move the right pointer to a different position which do not haec the duplicates.

 ## 82. Remove Duplicates from Sorted List II
 I think this is a simple question. we need to record the last one, if it's the same as the last then delete it!